-The No Build Alternative is rejected as infeasible because of its poor performance with regard to meeting the project's objectives/purpose and need.
 The performance evaluation process, described above and in detail in Section 10.2 of the Final EIS/EIR, demonstrates that the No Build Alternative fails to perform well in most of the critical factors relevant to the project objectives.
 Most importantly, it had the poorest performance of all alternatives considered in transit performance (transit travel time, reliability, ridership).
 With the exception of the amount of buffer between platform and auto traffic, and the fact that it would have no construction costs, it had the poorest performance in the categories for which the performance evaluation showed differences among alternatives.